 Innovative and Alternative Wastewater Technology

 Individual site specific Wastewater System and Potable Water Supply permits are not affected by the approval renewal requirements.
 However, conditions in the site specific permit may contain maintenance and/or monitoring requirements that may be modified, for example, prior to January 1, 2014 I/A permits with annual inspection and maintenance requirements required that a vendor-approved licensed designer or professional engineer oversee the inspections and maintenance.
-Beginning January 1, 2014 the State of Vermont will allow previously issued permit holders to utilize vendor-approved service providers as well as vendor-approved licensed designers or professional engineers to oversee the inspections.
+Beginning January 1, 2014 the State of Vermont will allow previously issued permit holders to utilize vendor-approved service providers to oversee the inspections.
 This simplification should reduce costs to homeowners and simplify the inspection/maintenance compliance process.

 Some I/A technology may not fit within the standard methods of testing conducted by certified laboratories and test facilities.
 In those cases, testing protocols will be developed in cooperation with the testing facilities to allow those systems and products to be evaluated for their suitability for approval for use in Vermont.